 When you work with clay at your home, you have to keep in mind the safety protocols that need to be followed.
 In a studio, you will be provided with the essential safety equipment to keep you from harm’s way.
 However, when crafting on your own at home, this is something you have to take care of.
 If you tend to use clay powder to form clay, make sure you use a mask and safety goggles to keep the dust from getting into your eyes and nose.
 Also, you need to use gloves when working with sharp tools to ensure you don’t cut or nick your palm when crafting.

-Whether you work in a studio or at home, it is important that you have access to a clean work area.
+Whether you work in a studio or at home, you must have access to a clean work area.
 While professional studios have appointed cleaners to clean up after you, the task is designated to you when you craft at home.
 Make it a practice to wipe off your molding surface every time you craft something new.
 You can also use your sponge to gently wipe away the surface of any clay remnants.

 Wedging Your Clay Is Important